jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's my mission to make you realize you're the player god capable of so much more.

 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
-It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled Darth King by simply looking up at the stars and asking questions.
+It's a name in honor of ancestors like Copernicus, Bruno, and Galileo.
+All brave people who toppled Darth King by simply looking up at the stars and asking questions.
 These giants took on the responsibility to advance civilization and let evolution deal with the naysayers.

 You can topple Darth Blockbuster.
 Not only do you already wield much power with eReaders, smartphones, and hi-speed internet, you hold the strongest lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to insurance underwriters, you are at the frontline—the place that creates political power.

 I'm being very serious Stargazer.
 Remember, when I said, "power is to politics what money is to finance."
 Well, being on the frontline is why you're so powerful.
 You are society's nervous system.
 Feeling the pain of real work tells you the exact tools we need to finish the Internet Age upgrade.

 Darth Blockbuster will never understand what you know.

-Do you think corporate or government bureaucrats really understand the pain points of our health-care systems Covid-19 response?
-How could they, if they don't feel geniune fear everytime they punch their clock like cleaners, nurses, doctors?
+Do you think corporate or government bureaucrats really understand the frontline pain points of our health-care systems Covid-19 response?
+How could they, if they don't feel geniune fear everytime they punch their clock like paramedica, cleaners, nurses, doctors do everyday since the pandemic was declared?

 All we have to to is connect this frontline pain, with modern technology, and Main Street will once again hold the levers of power.
-And, all the antagonists can do is play defense.
+And, all the antagonists can do to stop you is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people feeling the pain of real-life.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide teaching you how to overcome the villains.